Geerodge/georgemc.co.uk/src/newsletters/how-to-create-clear-goals-and-build-a-successful-online-business.md

 It should include two key points:

-- Specific business objectives - S*ell 20 products*
+- Specific business objectives - *Sell 20 products*
-- Have a deadline - E*very month*
+- Have a deadline - *Every month*

 Don't feel stuck to this, these can evolve as your business grows.